-Put the pie(s) in the freezer in a plastic bag or box and freeze as normal (they will be fine for three months).
+Put the pie(s) in the freezer in a plastic bag or box and freeze as normal (they will be fine for six months).
 The clever bit is to leave them in the plastic bag or box whilst you defrost them.

 The science behind this is that natural condensation from the atmosphere (probably your kitchen in this case) is attracted to cold surfaces.
 So you’ll find that, as it defrosts, the outside of the bag or box becomes quite wet but the pie inside is protected from the pesky condensation and will remain as it was when it went into the freezer.
 If you did expose the pie whilst it’s very cold the condensation would gather on the pastry instead and make it soggy.